Beyond-jQuery/book/manuscript/dom-manipulation.md

 $('.types li:last').remove();
 ~~~~~~~

 Above, we've made use of a CSS selector, partially proprietary.
-We're removing for the last `<li>` underneath the element with a "types" CSS class.
+The last `<li>` beneath the element with a "types" CSS class is being removed from the document.
 This happens to be our "gelato" type.
 The `:last` pseduo-class is specific to jQuery, and as such is not particularly performant.
 There _is_ a native CSS pseduo-class we could use, which you will see in a moment.
-But most jQuery developers likely don't know that it exists, since the jQuery API provides this alternative.
+But most jQuery developers likely don't know that it exists, since the jQuery API provides this proprietary alternative as part of its documented API.

-How can achieve the same results with the DOM API?
-Depending on desired browser support, we may have several options.While newer browsers _may_ have more elegant options than older ones, this is not always the case and these operations are all relatively simple in _all_ modern browsers (and even older ones) without relying on jQuery.
+How can we achieve the same results with the DOM API?
+Depending on desired browser support, we may have several options.
+While newer browsers _may_ allow for more elegant options than older ones, this is not always the case and these operations are all relatively simple in _all_ modern browsers (and even older ones) without relying on jQuery.

-We can add our two new flavors to the end of the "flavors" list in one line each as well, although the lines are a _bit_ longer than the jQuery solution above.
+We can add our two new flavors to the end of the "flavors" list in two total lines, just like the jQuery solution, although the lines are a _bit_ longer.
 Again, our use of `querySelector` is the only reason for the Internet Explorer 8 limitation.

 {title="add elements to a document - DOM API - all modern browsers + IE8", lang=javascript}
 ~~~~~~~